SolaceSamples/solace-samples-javascript/docs/_tutorials/request-reply.md

 ## Goals

-The goal of this tutorial is to understand the following:
+The goals of this tutorial are to understand the following:

 *   On the requestor side:
     1. How to create a request
     2. How to receive a response
     3. How to use the Solace API to correlate the request and response
 *   On the replier side:
     1. How to detect a request expecting a reply
     2. How to generate a reply message

+{% if jekyll.environment == 'solaceCloud' %}
+    {% include solaceMessaging-cloud.md %}
+{% else %}
+    {% include solaceMessaging.md %}
+{% endif %}

 ## Overview